Jingle Belle: Characters

 Eddie - One of the senior elves at the North Pole, Eddie may be recognized by his sunglasses, cheap suit, and porkpie hat.
 He is known for his vast and varied collection of holiday music.
 Eddie was inspired by Dini's friend, screenwriter Eddie Gorodetsky, who was also known for his large collection of Christmas records.

 Gretchen Sweetsong and Rosetta Rosedew - Two elf girls who are among Jing's best friends at the North Pole; they are frequently dragged along on her exploits, and get into trouble as a result.
 Another close friend, Clifford, was introduced in "The Homemades' Tale".

 Thrasher - Jingle Belle's giant musk ox "steed".
 Thrasher can fly, propelling himself by jet propulsion courtesy of his impressive flatulence.
 Like all North Pole animals, Thrasher has human intelligence and can speak, although he seldom does so.

 The Blizzard Wizard - Santa's former arch-nemesis, the Blizzard Wizard can control the weather to create blizzards and ice storms.
 His minions are the Soft Servants, creatures made of rancid ice cream.
 Centuries ago, the Wizard enslaved the Northern Elves and their Queen, Mirabelle.
 Santa Claus launched an assault which freed them.
 The Wizard's power was then held in check by a magical snowball in Santa's possession, but he later freed himself through trickery.
 The Wizard resented the fact that Santa had displaced him as the popular embodiment of winter.
 As of Dash Away All, however, they have concluded a truce.

 Heidi Hoarfrost - The Blizzard Wizard's niece and assistant, she also has control over weather.
 She attempted to sabotage Jingle Belle's attempt to complete her father's Christmas Eve rounds when Santa was ill with pneumonia.
 Like her uncle, she now observes an uneasy truce with the North Pole crew.

 Krampus - Peter Krampus is a demonic-looking fellow who, in centuries past, accompanied Santa on his rounds in order to frighten bad children.
 In the modern era of more lax discipline, his services have not been requested, which has caused him to feel neglected and somewhat bitter.

+Super Rica - A stuffed monkey with a blue striped hat and bow tie.

+Rashy - A stuffed monkey with a red striped hat and bow tie.

+Hobart - A thylacine who is Misty Lee, Paul Dini, Super Rica and Rashy's vicious looking pet.